unmeshk/klugscheisser/README.md

 # Klugscheisser

-**(Ger.)
-Smartass (Lit.
-Knowledge Shi\*\*er)**
+**Klugscheißer (German for “smartass”; literally, “knowledge-shitter”)**

-A Slack bot that learns and retrieves knowledge shared in your workspace channels.
-Klugscheisser stores information from conversations and allows users to query that knowledge later.
+A Slack bot that learns knowledge shared with it and retrieves it when asked.
+Klugscheisser stores information (when instructed) from conversations and allows users to query that knowledge later.

 ## Features

-- Learns from Slack messages when mentioned with the `learn` command
+- Learns from Slack messages when mentioned with the `--learn` command
 - Answers questions based on stored knowledge when directly mentioned
-- Handles file attachments and processes images for learning
+- Parses and learns from file attachments (including `.md/.json/.csv/.rtf/.txt/.pdf`)
+- Allows offline uploading of docs
+- Allows deletion of learned information via the `--delete` command
 - Uses vector embeddings and semantic search for accurate retrieval
+- logs learning and deletion actions to a separate channel
-- Runs as a standalone service with PostgreSQL for persistent storage
+- Runs as a standalone service with PostgreSQL and Chroma for persistent storage

+## TODO
+- Summarize conversations in thread into a knowledge unit and store
+- handle images for learning.

 ## Requirements

 - Python 3.10+
+- Docker and Docker Compose
 - PostgreSQL database
+- Chroma DB
 - Slack app with appropriate permissions
 - Google Gemini API key